typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ### Choosing the victims

-Here are some of the people I emailed regularly:
+Here are some of the people I emailed with some regularity:

   * my contact at Planetary Resources.
   * contacts at many other space companies.